Miscegenation: United States

 However, according to a study from the University of California at Berkeley, using data from over 1 million profiles of singles from online dating websites, whites were far more reluctant to date outside their race than non-whites.
 The study found that over 80% of whites, including whites who stated no racial preference, contacted other whites, whereas about 3% of whites contacted blacks, a result that held for younger and older participants.
 Only 5% of whites responded to inquiries from blacks.
 Black participants were ten times more likely to contact whites than whites were to contact blacks, however black participants sent inquiries to other blacks more often than otherwise.

 Interracial marriage is still relatively uncommon, despite the increasing rate.
 In 2010, 15% of new marriages were interracial, and of those only 9% of Whites married outside of their race.
 However, this takes into account inter ethnic marriages, meaning it counts white Hispanics marrying non-Hispanic whites as interracial marriages, despite both bride and groom being racially white.
 Of the 275,000 new interracial marriages in 2010, 43% were white-Hispanic, 14.4% were white-Asian, 11.9% were white-black and the rest were other combinations.
 However, interracial marriage has become more common over the past decades due to increasing racial diversity, and liberalizing attitudes toward the practice.
 The number of interracial marriages in the United States increased by 65% between 1990 and 2000, and by 20% between 2000 and 2010.
 "A record 14.6% of all new marriages in the United States in 2008 were between spouses of a different race or ethnicity from one another. ...
 Rates more than doubled among whites and nearly tripled among blacks between 1980 and 2008.
 But for both Hispanics and Asians, rates were nearly identical in 2008 and 1980", according to a Pew Research Center analysis of demographic data from the U.S. Census Bureau.

 According to studies by Jenifer L. Bratter and Rosalind B. King made publicly available on the Education Resources Information Center, White female-Black male and White female-Asian male marriages are more prone to divorce than White-White pairings.
 Conversely, unions between White males and non-White females (and between Hispanics and non-Hispanic persons) have similar or lower risks of divorce than White-White marriages, unions between white male-black female last longer than white-white pairings or white-Asian pairings.

+The sociology indicates that interracial marriage often is disapproved of and discouraged by both the White community and the Black community, but to different degrees of opposition; that, unlike White people, Black people will more likely disapprove of interracial marriage as socially disruptive.
+However, any sort of opposition to interracial marriage is now much lower in the US than it used to be.